-First, throughout the Old and New Testament, references to wine are always references to the fermented drink, not to unfermented juice.
+First, throughout the Old and New Testament, biblical references to wine are always references to the fermented drink, not to unfermented juice.
 In both Hebrew and Greek, the Bible uses different words for grape juice than for wine.
-For example, in Numbers we find both words used together in the same context:
+In fact, in Numbers we find both words used together in the same verse:

-In this verse, we find the word "wine" used in the first half of the verse, while "grape juice" is used in the second half of the verse.
+In this verse, Moses used one Hebrew word for "wine" (yayin) in the first half of the verse and a different Hebrew word for "grape juice" (enav) in the second half of the verse.
 The words "wine" and "grape juice" are different Hebrew words with different meanings.
-One refers to an alcoholic drink (wine), while the other refers to a nonalcoholic drink (grape juice).
-Therefore, we can see that the Bible uses the word "wine" to mean something other than grape juice.
+One refers to an alcoholic drink (yayin), while the other refers to a nonalcoholic drink (enav).

-Secondly, in the New Testament, the Greek word for "wine" always refers to a fermented drink.
+Similarly, in the New Testament, the Greek word for "wine" (oinos) always refers to a fermented drink.
 For example, in Ephesians 5:18 Paul tells the church:

-The Greek word translated "wine" is oinos, and this word must refer to an alcoholic drink because Paul says we should not become "drunk" on it.
+The Greek word translated "wine" is oinos, which is the Greek word for an alcoholic drink.
+We know Paul is speaking of fermented drink, because he says we should not become "drunk" on it.
 Later, Paul uses this very same Greek word when writing to Timothy: